Rule 1: Fees

 Adopted effective May 1, 2015.

 B. The original and duplicates shall have the pages of the opposition and attached documents and exhibits consecutively numbered.
-The entire submission shall be hole punched and bound in two places along the top margin, preferably with 4-1/4 inch metal file fasteners such that no part of the text on any page is obscured, and in sections consisting of no more than 250 pages.
-No tabs shall be used in lieu of consecutive page numbering and no tabs or extensions shall be placed outside the paper dimensions.
+The entire submission shall be hole punched and bound in two places along the top margin.
 Documents within the bound submission shall not contain any staples, clips or other fasteners.

-C. All oppositions to writ applications shall contain appropriate and concise responses and arguments to the contentions and arguments made in the writ application and shall conform to the requirements for the writ application set forth in Uniform Rules–Courts of Appeal, Rule 4-5, except that duplicate copies of documents contained in the writ application need not be attached to the opposition, and that the following need not be included in the opposition unless the respondent is dissatisfied with the relator’s statements:
+C. All oppositions to writ applications shall contain appropriate and concise responses and arguments and shall conform to the requirements set forth in Uniform Rules–Courts of Appeal, Rule 4-5, except that duplicate copies of documents contained in the writ application need not be included unless the respondent is dissatisfied with the relator’s statements:

-D. Oppositions to writ applications filed electronically with this Court shall be in accordance with the rules and procedures applicable to electronic filings, and shall be in compliance with the provisions of this Rule where applicable.
+D. Oppositions to writ applications filed electronically shall be in accordance with the rules and procedures applicable to electronic filings.

 Adopted effective July 1, 2015.